flying-seals/meme-generator/README.md

     node ./front/server.js
     ```

+4. Open Meme Generator in your browser.
+Go to [http://localhost:8080/](http://localhost:8080/).

 ### With Docker

-1. Build Meme Service (backend) Docker image:
+1. Build Docker images of the components:

     **Backend**